 Verses 1:2-18 refer to Yahweh's judgment.
-Verses 1:4-16 describe Yahweh's judgment on the people of Judah. near, near and hurrying quickly ULT 14 The great day of Yahweh is near, near and hurrying quickly!
-The sound of the day of Yahweh will be bitter; the warrior cries aloud there!
-The repetition of the word "near," along with the phrase "hurrying quickly," emphasize that the day when Yahweh judges the people will soon happen.
-Alternate translation: "close and will be here soon" (See: Doublet) the day of Yahweh See how you translated this phrase in Zephaniah 1:7. a warrior crying bitterly This could mean: (1) a soldier crying in despair or (2) a soldier's battle cry.
-That day ... a day These phrases refer back to the "day of Yahweh" in Zephaniah 1:14. a day of distress and anguish The words "distress" and "anguish" mean about the same thing and emphasize the intensity of the people's distress.
-Alternate translation: "a day when people feel terrible distress" (See: Doublet) ULT 15 That day will be a day of wrath, a day of distress and anguish, a day of ruin and devastation, a day of darkness and gloom, a day of clouds and thick darkness. a day of storm and devastation Here the word "storm" refers to divine judgment.
+Verses 1:4-16 describe Yahweh's judgment on the people of Judah. near, near and hurrying quickly The repetition of the word "near," along with the phrase "hurrying quickly," emphasize that the day when Yahweh judges the people will soon happen.
+Alternate translation: "close and will be here soon" (See: Doublet (p.75)) (See: Doublet (p.75)) the day of Yahweh See how you translated this phrase in Zephaniah 1:7.

+a warrior crying bitterly

+This could mean: (1) a soldier crying in despair or (2) a soldier's battle cry.

+That day & a day

+These phrases refer back to the "day of Yahweh" in Zephaniah 1:14.

+a day of distress and anguish

+The words "distress" and "anguish" mean about the same thing and emphasize the intensity of the people's distress.
+Alternate translation: "a day when people feel terrible distress" (See: Doublet (p.75)) (See: Doublet (p.75))

+a day of storm and devastation

+Here the word "storm" refers to divine judgment.
 The word "devastation" describes the effects of that judgment.
-Alternate translation: "a day of devastating storms" or "a day of devastating judgment" (See: Doublet and Metonymy) a day of darkness and gloom The words "darkness" and "gloom" share similar meanings and emphasize the intensity of darkness.
+Alternate translation: "a day of devastating storms" or "a day of devastating judgment" (See: [[rc:///ta/man/translate/figs-doublet]] and [[rc:///ta/man/translate/figs-metonymy]]) (See: Doublet (p.75))

+a day of darkness and gloom

+The words "darkness" and "gloom" share similar meanings and emphasize the intensity of darkness.
 Both words refer to a time of disaster or divine judgment.
-Alternate translation: "a day that is full of darkness" or "a day of terrible judgment" (See: Doublet and Metonymy) a day of clouds and thick darkness This phrase means the same thing as, and intensifies, the idea of the previous phrase.
+Alternate translation: "a day that is full of darkness" or "a day of terrible judgment" (See: [[rc:///ta/man/translate/figs-doublet]] and [[rc:///ta/man/translate/figs-metonymy]]) (See: Doublet (p.75))

+a day of clouds and thick darkness

+This phrase means the same thing as, and intensifies, the idea of the previous phrase.
 Like that phrase, both "clouds" and "thick darkness" refer to divine judgment.
-Alternate translation: "a day full of dark storm clouds" (See: Doublet and Metonymy) a day of trumpets and alarms The words "trumpets" and "alarms" mean basically the same thing here.
+Alternate translation: "a day full of dark storm clouds" (See: [[rc:///ta/man/translate/figs-doublet]] and [[rc:///ta/man/translate/figs-metonymy]]) (See: Doublet (p.75))

+a day of trumpets and alarms

+The words "trumpets" and "alarms" mean basically the same thing here.
 Both are means to call soldiers to prepare for battle.
-Alternate translation: "a day when people sound the alarm for battle" (See: Doublet) ULT 16 It will be a day of trumpet blast and battle cry against the fortified cities and against the high battlements. fortified cities and the high battlements These two phrases both refer to military strongholds.
-Alternate translation: "well fortified cities" (See: Doublet) General Information:
+Alternate translation: "a day when people sound the alarm for battle" (See: Doublet (p.75)) (See: Doublet (p.75))

+fortified cities and the high battlements

+These two phrases both refer to military strongholds.
+Alternate translation: "well fortified cities" (See: Doublet (p.
+75)) (See: Doublet (p.75))

+General Information: